CESARBR/knot-virtualthing/README.md

 `confs/credentials.conf -d confs/device.conf -r confs/rabbitmq.conf`

+## How to run on Docker

+You can run the KNoT Virtual Thing on Docker using the configuration files located under the confs/ folder.

+### Building

+To build:

+`docker build -t thingd .`

+You can also use the options --build-arg ENV=value to install other dependencies versions.

+The build arguments available are:

+- LIBELL_VERSION (Default: v0.18)
+- JSONC_VERSION (Default: 7fb8d56)
+- RABBITMQC_VERSION (Default: v0.10.0)
+- KNOT_PROTOCOL_VERSION (Default: 891d01d)
+- LIBMODBUS_VERSION (Default: v3.1.4)

+### Running

+To run the container:

+`docker run -it thingd`

 ## License

 All KNoT VirtualThing files are under LGPL v2.1 license, you can check `COPYING`